davidalvarezr/reddit-explorer/README.md

 ### Loading next results

 The API can only load a max amount of 25 posts.
 To load the next 25 posts, you have to pass the `after` param.
-You can find the value of the after in the previous request you made, in `response.after`.
+You can find the value of the `after` in the previous response of the request you made, in `response.after`.
 It contains the `name` (`SubredditData.name`) of the last post in the previous call.

 ```ts
 reddit